Porridge (1974 TV series): Film adaptation

 Following the example of other sitcom crossovers, such as Dad's Army, Steptoe and Son and The Likely Lads, a feature-length version of Porridge was made in 1979.
 Barker again starred as Fletcher, and most of the supporting cast also returned.
 Unlike the television series, it was actually filmed at a real prison as HMP Chelmsford was temporarily vacant following a fire.

 Novelisations and audio

-Novelisations of the three series of Porridge and the film were issued by BBC Books, as well as an adaptation of Going Straight.
+Novelisations of the three series of Porridge were issued by BBC Books: Porridge by Jonathan Marshall (1975), Another Stretch of Porridge by Paul Victor (1976), and A Further Stir of Porridge by Paul Victor (1977).
+Going Straight was novelised under that title by Paul Victor in 1978.
+The film of Porridge was novelised as Porridge: The Inside Story by Paul Ableman, published by Pan Books in 1979.

+The three BBC Porridge novelisations were published as the collected volume Three Helpings of Porridge (1984), republished as The Complete Porridge (1990).

 BBC Enterprises released an LP record featuring two Porridge episodes, "A Night In" and "Heartbreak Hotel" in 1977.(REB 270) Two volumes of audio cassette releases ('Porridge' and 'More Porridge') comprising four episodes each, including the two episodes from the vinyl release, were issued in the mid-1990s, and later re-released on CD.
 A third volume of four episodes ('A Third Helping') was released on cassette in 2002.